aragon/aragon.js/docs/APP.md

 App contexts can be used to display specific views in your app or anything else you might find interesting.

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: An multi-emission observable that emits app contexts as they are received.-
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: An multi-emission observable that emits app contexts as they are received.

 ### notify

-**NOTE: This call is not currently handled by the wrapper**
+**NOTE: This call is not currently handled by the wrapper.**

 Send a notification.